Everything you need to know about your wooden floor

 In general, we don’t recommend installing floors over any type of underlay as it would compromise the quality of installation.
 It may be possible to lay sound insulation material over the subfloor as long as it allows the wood floor to be bonded to the subfloor.

-Once you place an order with us we will send you our information package which includes our installation guidelines, installation standards and a comprehensive maintenance guide.
+Once you place an order with us we will send you our information package which includes our installation guidelines and a comprehensive maintenance guide.

-This information is designed to help our customers and specifiers ensure that the installation is carried out correctly, whether carried out by a contractor or our in-house team.
+This information is designed to help our customers and specifiers ensure that the installation is carried out correctly and without compromises.

 As our wood flooring is made to order, we don’t keep a large amount of stock for immediate dispatch.
 Ordinarily, you should allow a lead-time of six to eight weeks for the majority of our range.
 Some boards, such as those over 245mm wide may take up to ten weeks to produce but we always keep you up-to-date.